-- a) Background, context and key issues - i. describe the background to the issue - ii. identify any legislative or policy requirement - iii. describe the key issues that need to be addressed in the engagement process - b) Goals, objectives, timeframes and resources - i. define the goals and objects that the engagement process aims to achieve - ii. estimate timeframes (including key milestones and reporting deadlines) and available resources - c) Roles and Responsibilities - i. identify the key roles and responsibilities in the process
+- a) Background, context and key issues - i. describe the background issues and research - ii. identify any legislative or policy requirement - iii. describe the key issues that need to be addressed in the engagement process - b) Goals, objectives, timeframes and resources - i. define the goals and objects that the engagement process aims to achieve - ii. estimate timeframes (including key milestones and reporting deadlines) and available resources - a) Roles and Responsibilities - i. identify the key roles and responsibilities in the process